 1.3.2.
 Relationship to state planning

 Metropolitan and regional planning conducted by the MPOs and RTPOs in the State of Washington – including that of WCOG – is integrated with the state’s own transportation planning process, which is the responsibility of the Washington State Department of Transportation (WSDOT).
-One example of this is the alignment of WCOG’s six-year Regional Transportation Improvement Program – a list of upcoming transportation projects developed in cooperation with WSDOT that includes all federally and state-funded regional projects – with the Statewide Transportation Improvement Program.
-Another example is the collaboration among WCOG, WSDOT and local staff on system evaluation and planning.
+Examples of state plans and processes that WCOG strives to be consistent with include the Highway System Plan, Public Transportation Plan, Freight Plan, Rail Plan, Active Transportation Plan, and others.
+At the regional level, WSDOT area-office staff and WCOG collaborate on system evaluation and planning through collaborative public process, data collection, and corridor & sub-area studies.
 The integration of regional and statewide planning is also reflected in WSDOT’s membership on the Whatcom Transportation Policy Board.